 Bird Time on the Coast

-Maine Coastal Islands National Wildlife Refuge (NWR) and Friends of Maine Coastal Islands (FOMCI) NWR are proud to sponsor a new bird watching series called “Bird Time on the Coast”.
-This new series will include local bird experts who are knowledgeable about birds in our area, and will lead trips to some of their favorite bird hotspots along the coast of Maine.
-Bird Time on the Coast is open to all birding watching abilities from beginners to advanced.
+Maine Coastal Islands National Wildlife Refuge (NWR) and Friends of Maine Coastal Islands (FOMCI) NWR are proud to sponsor the bird watching series, “Bird Time on the Coast”.
+This series includes local bird experts who are knowledgeable about birds in our area, and will lead trips to some of their favorite bird hotspots along the coast of Maine.
+Bird Time on the Coast is open to all birdwatching abilities from beginners to advanced.

 Maine Coastal Islands Art Gallery will offer thoughtful and inspiring art related to climate change.
 The art gallery is managed by the Friends of Maine Coastal Islands National Wildlife Refuge and housed at the Visitor Center at 9 Water Street in Rockland.

 Home Place – Environmental activist and artist Marnie Sinclair will pair her wire animal sculptures with Sally Loughridge’s Maine landscape “habitat” paintings.

 Data Reflections – Scientist-artist Jill Pelto of Portland will exhibit her data-driven art presenting cautionary climatic findings in a powerful, artistic way.
 Her goal is to communicate science through art.
 In July 2020, Time Magazine featured her watercolor and colored pencil piece, “Currents,” on its cover.

 Maine Artists with a Message – Climate Change – Selections from past juried art show participants will illuminates the effects of, and personal perceptions associated with this vast environmental threat.

 There will be a virtual walk-through of the shows featuring the artwork with artist commentary.
 The galleries will be open to visitors July 6 through October 28, assuming COVID-19 regulations permit.